Please login to continue

 Where do the funds for investigations come from?

 Ethnos360 has other income sources, such as investment income, which are used to cover our operating expenses and other areas that do not typically receive many designated funds.
-Ethnos360 uses these funds to also cover the expenses associated with the historical inquiries.
+Ethnos360 used these funds to cover the expenses associated with any inquiries.

 Name Change